iandotkelly/gulp-license-finder/README.md

 ### Unit tests

+The majority of the tests for the functionality of this license finder are in the [nlf](https://www.npmjs.org/package/nlf) module.
+This plugin merely provides a gulp wrapper.

-To run the module unit tests you should have mocha installed (version ^1.21.4) and then run
+To run the gulp pluging unit tests (such as they are) you should have mocha installed (version ^1.21.4) and then run

 ```sh
 npm test